TolikPylypchuk/SharpHook/docs/articles/os-constraints.md

 - When a keyboard global hook is running with `KeyTyped` events enabled on versions of Windows older than Windows 10 1607, it will destroy dead keys rendering them unusable.
-This is because it uses the [`ToUnicodeEx`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-tounicodeex) function to determine which characters are typed by key presses, and before Windows 10 1607 this function changed the dead key state.
+This is because it uses the [`ToUnicodeEx`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-tounicodeex) function to determine which characters are typed by key presses, and before Windows 10 1607, this function changed the dead key state.

 - When a keyboard global hook is running with `KeyTyped` events enabled, some editors may insert Unicode characters when the user presses <kbd>Alt</kbd>+<kbd>Up Arrow</kbd> or <kbd>Alt</kbd>+<kbd>Down Arrow</kbd>.
 As of July 2025, on Windows 11, this issue can be reproduced in Microsoft Visual Studio, but on Windows 10, it can be reproduced in other editors as well.

-### Supported Architectures

-x86, x64, and Arm64 are supported.
-Arm32 is not supported since its support was dropped in .NET 5.

 ### Visual C++ Redistributable